Fujifilm X-T1 vs Panasonic GX8

 Studio photographers will appreciate that the Fujifilm X-T1 (unlike the GX8) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T1 and the GX8 have been discontinued, but can regularly be found used on eBay.
+Both the X-T1 and the GX8 have been discontinued, but can regularly be found used on ebay.
 The X-T1 was replaced by the Fujifilm X-T2, while the GX8 was followed by the Panasonic GX9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the X-T1 and GX8 can be found, respectively, in the Fujifilm X-T1 Manual (free pdf) or the online Panasonic GX8 Manual.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-T1 and the Panasonic GX8?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.